-- For current Freshmen and students transferring to Gonzaga, the deadline by which a student should contact our office regarding a Housing request is December 15 of the current academic year.
+- For current Freshmen and students transferring to Gonzaga, the deadline by which a student should contact our office regarding a Housing request for the next year is December 15 of the current academic year.

-- For current Sophomores and Juniors, the deadline by which a student should contact our office regarding a Housing request is November 1 of the current academic year.
+- For current Sophomores and Juniors, the deadline by which a student should contact our office regarding a Housing request for the next year is November 1 of the current academic year.

 Requests made after these deadlines will still be considered, but are not guaranteed.